qaisjp/dmlivewiki/README.md

 ```

 # Requires
-This only requires `metaflac` to be on the system.
+This only requires `metaflac.exe` and `libflac.dll` to be on the system, located in the same folder as `dmlivewiki`.
 You can obtain this from [xiph.org](https://xiph.org/flac/download.html), but the binary (distributed under the GPL) is distributed in the release zip.

 - On Debian/Ubuntu/whatever you can use `apt install flac` to get `metaflac`.
 - On macOS use `brew install flac`